agude/agude.github.io/_books/look_to_windward.md

 {% capture elliots %}{% include author_link.html name="T. S. Eliot" possessive=true %}{% endcapture %}
 {% capture the_wasteland %}{% include book_link.html title="The Waste Land" %}{% endcapture %}

-The story takes place mostly on the Masaq' Orbital as the light from the last battle of the Idiran--Culture war reaches the habitat.
-The primary characters
+{% capture the_wasteland_nolink %}<cite class="book-title">The Waste Land</cite>{% endcapture %}

-are:
+The story takes place mostly on the Masaq' Orbital as the light from the last battle of the Idiran--Culture war reaches the habitat and the people reflect on the conflict.
+The primary characters are:

 - The composer Mahrai Ziller, a cat-like Chelgrian in self-imposed exile from his people, hired to compose a symphony in commemorating the end of the